Skip to main content Link Search Menu Expand Document (external link)

 Problem

 At runtime, the system works for a while.
-But occasionally, when the buffer becomes full, all producers block indefinitely, even though consumers are still running.
+But occasionally, when the buffer becomes full, all producers and consumers block indefinitely although there are items in the buffer to be consumed.

 Answer the following questions: